dotnet/source-build/Documentation/README.md

 ## Building one repo

 By default we build the cli and its dependencies but the default root repository to build can be passed in.
+For example, if you just want to build the .NET Core Runtime, you would just build the `core-setup` repo and its dependencies:

 ```console
 ./build.{cmd|sh} /p:RootRepo=core-setup
 ```

-Sometimes you want to just iterate on a single repo build and not rebuild all depedencies that can be done passing another property.
+Sometimes you want to just iterate on a single repo build and not rebuild all dependencies that can be done passing another property.

 ```console
 ./build.{cmd|sh} /p:RootRepo=core-setup /p:SkipRepoReferences=true